Skiathos: a brief travel guide

 Small Banana Beach

-Aghia Eleni beach is a quiet beach; this is why a lot of parents prefer spending their day with their kids there.
-It has a small church nearby, which gave the name to the beach, St. Helen.
+Agia Eleni Beach is a quiet beach.
+That is why many parents prefer to spend the day there with their kids.
+It has a small church nearby, which gave the beach its name, Agia Eleni.

 Troulos Beach

-Ideal for families for its shallow waters, Troulos beach is a beautiful coast with trees, sand and rocks.
-Across the beach you can see a small island like a dome, “Troulos” in Greek.
+Ideal for families because of its shallow waters, Troulos Beach is a beautiful coast with trees, sand, and rocks.
+From there you can see a small dome-shaped island called “Troulos,” which means “dome” in Greek.

 Kanapitsa Beach

-Hidden in a green and calm environment, one can find the Kanapitsa beach.
-You can do water sports and try Greek and International cuisine at the nearest restaurant.
+Hidden in a green and peaceful environment, you can find Kanapitsa Beach.
+You can do water sports and try Greek and international cuisine at a nearby restaurant.

 Achladies Beach

-An idyllic beach you should definitely choose to visit, even if you don’t do windsurfing.
-Achladies Beach is easily reachable by car and bus.
+An idyllic beach you should definitely choose to visit, even if you don’t go windsurfing.
+Achladies Beach is easily reachable by car or bus.

-Meghali Ammos Beach is an organized beach, where most people go.
-It is outside the city and has tavernas and restaurants, along with water sports to entertain your friends.
+Megali Ammos Beach is an organized beach that attracts many visitors .
+It is located outside the city and has tavernas and restaurants, along with water sports to keep you and your friends entertained.
 It is a long but narrow beach.

 Small and big Aselinos Beaches

-Aselinos Beaches have very clean, turquoise waters, thin pebbles and thick sand.
+Aselinos Beaches have very clean, turquoise waters, thin pebbles and coarse sand.
 The coast is steep, though.
-When I visited it at the beginning of September, there were big waves and few people.
+When I visited at the beginning of September, there were big waves and very few people.

 Vasilias Beach

-Vasilias in Greek means “King”.
-It took its name after the Byzantine era when the kings used to visit the beach as their last place of rest.
-It is organized, with sand, surrounded by olive and pine trees.
+Vasilias in Greek means “king”.
+It took its name during the Byzantine era, when kings used to visit the beach as a place of rest.
+It is an organized beach with sand, surrounded by olive and pine trees.

-Aghia Paraskevi Beach is a well-organized beach, named after the little church near it.
-With clean waters, thin sand, water sports, restaurants, and hotels, it becomes one of the tourists’ favourite.
+Agia Paraskevi Beach is a well-organized beach, named after the little church nearby.
+With clean waters, fine sand, water sports, restaurants, and hotels, it is one of the tourists’ favourites.

 Kolios Beach